 Darlene is also the founder of Science Cheerleader a popular website and organization that works with 250 current and former NFL and NBA cheerleaders pursuing science and technology careers to promote science and the involvement of citizens in science and science-related policy.
 She has held executive positions at Walt Disney Publishing and has worked at Discover magazine for 15 years, where she now is a senior adviser and writer.
 She has created national science awards programs, science education initiatives, and a series of science-themed roundtable discussions for, among others, the Disney Institute, Space.com, Sally Ride's Imaginary Lines, and the Franklin Institute.
-She also serves on the Steering Committee for Science Debate and is a founding partner of Expert and Citizen Assessment of Science and Technology, which engages experts, stakeholders, and everyday citizens in assessing the implications of emerging developments in science and technology.
+She also serves on the Steering Committee for Science Debate and is a founding partner of Expert and Citizen Assessment of Science and Technology and blog, which engages experts, stakeholders, and everyday citizens in assessing the implications of emerging developments in science and technology.
 She originated and managed the Emmy award-winning Science of NFL Football series produced by the NFL, NBC Sports, NBC Learn, the National Science Foundation and Science Cheerleader.

 A former Philadelphia 76ers cheerleader, Darlene does not regret the years she gabbed through high school science classes.
 She earned a Master's degree at the University of Pennsylvania, studying science history, sociology, and science policy to learn more about people like herself: "hybrid actors," citizens interested in but not formally trained in the sciences.
 Discovering it was remarkably difficult to find opportunities to participate in science in any meaningful way, she launched SciStarter.
 Darlene lives in Philadelphia with her husband and four children, who have made it a hobby to explore the rainforests of Costa Rica.
 She's also a faculty associate at Arizona State University where she teaches a graduate course, aptly titled, Citizen Science.